 For adults joining and returning to the faith, instruction concerning this Sacrament can be arranged through the RCIA (Rites of Christian Initiation for Adults) program.
 Additional information regarding the RCIA program can be found HERE.
 If you are feeling called to RCIA formation, please call the parish office at (920) 868-3241 or click here to send an email message.

 God's great mercy is something to be celebrated.
 The Sacrament of Penance is God's gift to us so that any sin committed after Baptism can be forgiven.
 In confession we have the opportunity to repent and recover the grace of friendship with God.
 Ritually we Catholics experience God's unconditional love in the sacrament of reconciliation and With absolution, we are reconciled to God and the Church.
 The parish celebrates the Sacrament of Reconciliation communally at least twice a year during the Advent and Lenten Seasons.
-Individually the sacrament is available by appointment with our pastor.
+Individually the sacrament is available at our Baileys Harbor worship site on Friday mornings following the 8:00am Mass or by appointment with our pastor.

-Questions or appointment requests for the sacrament of reconciliation can be made by emailing Reverend David Ruby click here to send an email message or call him directly at (920) 421-0025.
+Questions or appointment requests for the sacrament of reconciliation can be made by email with Father Thomas Farrell by clicking here or by calling the parish office at (920) 868-3241.

 ANOINTING OF THE SICK